One of the most common questions I receive is some variation of, “Which techniques are the easiest to use in persuasion, marketing and selling?”

 In general, when your client is non-verbally or verbally telling you they want to hire you or they want your product, let them buy it now.
 Then, after you have taken care of business, take care of any post-closing activities and thank your new customer.

-It’s my hope that this massive volume on persuasion, covert hypnosis and subtle influence will be used with ethical intent.
-These are the fundamentals of unconscious communication and they will change your life…and those whose lives you make better.
+These are all simple easy to use TODAY, fundamentals of unconscious communication and they will change your life…and those whose lives you make better.